jasonkarns/brew-npm/README.md

 Usually, the Rubygems release will track ahead of the Homebrew recipe, so to receive the latest features the quickest, use the Rubygems install instructions.

 _Warning_: If you previously installed `brew-npm` with Homebrew, the Rubygems install method will fail.
-Run `brew unlink brew-npm` or `brew uninstall brew-npm` first.
+You either need to stick with that route or run `brew unlink brew-npm` or `brew uninstall brew-npm` first.

 ### Via Rubygems:

 ```
 gem install brew-npm
-brew-gem install brew-npm
+brew-npm install brew-npm
 ```

 ### Via Homebrew: